hydecorp/push-state/doc/options.md

 HTML attribute
 : `replace-ids` (e.g.: `replace-ids="some-id,another-id"`)

-### Example
-Here we have another web component `very-special` that may has some state of its own, so we don't want to replace it on page transitions.
+**Example**: Assume we have a web component `very-special` that has some state of its own, so we don't want to replace it on a page transition.
-However, we still want `a` tags inside `very-special` to trigger page transitions, so we give unique ids (per page) to the parts we want to replace, so that `very-special` remains untouched.
+However, we still want `a` tags inside `very-special` to trigger transitions, so we give unique ids (per page) to the parts we want to replace, so that `very-special` remains untouched:

 ```html
 <hy-push-state replace-ids="my-content,my-aside">